tsgates/arch-wiki-markdown/wiki/XMLTV_HOWTO.md

 grabber isn't supported and why.
 You will have to install additional dependencies then.
 For the grabber "tv_grab_eu_epgdata" for example you will have to install perl-datetime-format-strptime from AUR.
-Add these dependecies in the PKGBUILD and run makepkg.
+Add these dependencies in the PKGBUILD and run makepkg.

 > Compile by hand